 Digitizing the Ancestors

-The Digitizing the Ancestors Project (DTAP) is a partnership between the Aboriginal Multi-Media Society of Alberta (AMMSA) and researchers from the Sound Studies Initiative, Linguistics, Native Studies, and the UAlberta Libraries.
+The Digitizing the Ancestors Project (DTAP) is a partnership between the Aboriginal Multi-Media Society of Alberta (AMMSA) and researchers from the Sound Studies Institute, Linguistics, Native Studies, and the UAlberta Libraries.
 The primary goal of this project is to preserve and make accessible materials from the AMMSA media archives.
-Learn More

 Deep Learning for Sound Recognition